RazikaBengana/holbertonschool-monty/README.md

 <div align="center">

-**`C - stacks, Queues - LIFO, FIFO`** project is a collaborative group assignment that involves creating a stack-based interpreter for `Monty ByteCodes` files.
+**`C - stacks, queues - LIFO, FIFO`** project is a collaborative group assignment that involves creating a stack-based interpreter for `Monty ByteCodes` files.
 <br>
 It requires to implement a program that can read and execute various stack operations like `push`, `pop`, `swap`, and arithmetic operations defined in Monty ByteCodes instructions.
 <br>